 Then there's the fact that customer complaints can escalate into professional liability lawsuits if they're not handled properly.
-Considering that customer disputes are pretty common (a recent survey we did at Insureon found that 22 percent of small business owners have faced a client complaint in the last year), the stakes are high.
+The stakes are high.

 So let's see how your CRM can help you keep customers satisfied.

-1. CRMs like Keap keeps your customer information organized
+1. A small business CRM keeps your customer information organized

 Organization is of crucial importance.
 You can't address complaints that you can't find.
-If you're like many small business owners, client questions may get lost in your inbox or social media feeds—and social is a big deal.
-A study from social media marketing firm Sprout Social found that 83 percent of customer service inquiries on social media go unanswered.
+If you're like many small business owners, customer questions may get lost in your inbox or social media feeds.

-Plus, some CRM software allows you to link a task to a particular contact.
-So if resolving a dispute requires a face-to-face meeting, you can schedule that all in one place to make sure your client's needs are addressed quickly.
+Plus, some small business CRM software, like Keap, allows you to assign a task to a particular customer and employee.
+So if resolving a dispute requires a face-to-face meeting, you can schedule that all in one place to make sure your customer’s needs are addressed quickly.

-3. CRM gives you the insight you need to engage meaningfully
+3. A CRM gives you the insight you need to engage meaningfully

 The same insight that allows you to create personalized correspondence for leads and prospects can also help you when a customer comes to you with a complaint.